Free Offer

 Vertical View

-• Win Odds: Post-flop Win Odds are calculated with a sophisticated mathematical algorithm based on your pocket cards, the community cards, and the number of players in the hand.
-Holdem Indicator offers accurate post-flop odds that you can trust.
-Pre-flop winning odds are generated by a random simulation of numerous games and assume all players stay in until the end of the hand.
-The results are not so accurate as the post-flop Odds, but they are good enough to indicate the strength of your starting hands.
+• Win Odds: Holdem Indicator win poker odds are calculated with a sophisticated mathematical algorithm based on your pocket cards, the community cards, and the number of players in the hand.
+Holdem Indicator offers accurate win poker odds that you can trust.
+You can change the display format to "Ratio" in the settings window after you click "Tools" > "Settings".

-• Group: This is another way to describe your hole cards' strength.
-In the book of Hold'em Poker for Advanced Players by David Sklansky, he divides the starting hands into 9 groups.
-Group 1 is the strongest; group 9 is the weakest.
+• EV: Expected Value for your hole cards.
+Expected value is the average amount of big bets this hand will make or lose.
+These statistics were compiled by a major online poker room from their database of millions of real live hands.
+So, for example, AA from the small blind in a 3/6 game will make on average 2.71 times the big blind, or $16.20 per hand (2.71 * $6).
+22 from the button however, will make -0.12 EV, or -$0.72 in a 3/6 game (6 * -0.12).
 By only playing poker hands that have profitable EV, you will certainly improve your Texas Hold'em game.
 Please remember however, that this is a compilation of EV for the average player, so they are just representative of long term statistics and not Texas Hold'em facts.
 You will still need to play your poker hands accordingly, which means you need to observe your opponents, and play as the flop sees fit.
-For the whole list of the groups, click here.
+Here are the Expected Value hand charts for 2 Players, 6 Players, 10 Players.

 • Position: Holdem Indicator shows your position after flop.
 For a full size table (7-10 players), the first three seats after the button would be Early.
 The button and the two seats before it would be Late, and in between is the Middle.
 For short-handed tables (5-6 players), Early and Late position are the first and last two positions.
 For tables with 2-4 players, Early and Late position are the first and last position.